Yarin35/spell-checker-v1-/README.md

 # spell-checker-v1-
 a simple spell-checker that will ensure every words send are well written

-made with docker so in order to run you have to make sure you have docker and docker-compose
+made with docker(/compose) so in order to run you have to make sure you have docker and docker-compose and curl to test (or any alternative like postman)

 Usage:
 - sudo docker-compose up --build (to start the container)